Documentation/Orra Press

 • Classic - VCA-style feedforward compressor

-• Optical — opto-style dual-release with program-dependent behaviour
+• Optical - opto-style dual-release with program-dependent behavior

 • FET - aggressive FET grab with saturation and an all-buttons-in mode